Amherst-Statistics/JSM2018/README.md

+## Introductory Overview Lecture: Examining What and How We Teach at All Levels: Key Ideas to Ensure the Progress and Relevance of Statistics — Invited Special Presentation (JSM Partner Societies)

+Sun, 7/29/2018, 4:00 PM - 5:50 PM	CC-West 301

 https://ww2.amstat.org/meetings/jsm/2018/onlineprogram/ActivityDetails.cfm?SessionID=215836

-Introductory Overview Lecture: Examining What and How We Teach at All Levels: Key Ideas to Ensure the Progress and Relevance of Statistics — Invited Special Presentation

-JSM Partner Societies

 Organizer(s): Rebecca Nugent, Carnegie Mellon University